samrogers-com/aws_nginx_nodejs/README.md

 2017

 WORK IN PROGRESS
-POC ( Proof Of Consept ) Using Terraform for Infrastructure and Ansible for Configuration Management
+POC ( Proof Of Consept ) Using Terraform for Infrastructure and Ansible for Configuration Management.

 The goal of this project is to  create a configurable AWS VPC project that allows provisioning of a complete VPC infrastructure: